vinibgoulart/zettelkasten/docs/thoughts/spirit-of-leadership.md

   - leadership
 ---

-If you want be a leader, you must act like a leader.
+If you want be a leader, you must act as a leader.

 Leadership is:

 - Know to speak in public
 - Know answer what the team needs to hear
-- Make people like you
 - Be active
 - Be friendly and understanding
 - Prove to be on top of the subject